 Looking down on her friends and family isn’t a way of life for Mary Alice Young… it’s a way of death.
 One day, in her perfect house, in the loveliest of suburbs, Mary Alice ended it all.
 Now she’s taking us into the lives of her family, friends and neighbors, commenting from her elevated P.O.V.

 Betty Suarez is smart, tough and tenacious, but also sensitive and loving.
 She hopes these skills will help her to get a job within the Meade Publishing Corporation.
 The fact that she isn’t traditionally attractive initially keeps her from getting hired by fashion bible, Mode.
 The magazine, however, is in flux, with power-hungry executives vying for dominance.
 Hoping to control the situation, the publisher gives his inexperienced son, Daniel, the position of Editor-in-Chief.
 He hires Betty as Daniel’s assistant after catching him in a compromising position with his secretary on his first day on the job.
 After a tough start, in which Daniel tries to force Betty into quitting by treating her terribly, he realizes her worth and the two pair up to be an effective team.

 27) High School Musical: The Musical – The Series

 This drama series has become my non-so secret guilty pleasure on Disney+.
 A group of East High students countdown to the opening night of their school’s first-ever production of “High School Musical.”
 Showmances blossom; friendships are tested while new ones are made; rivalries flare and lives are changed forever as these young people discover the transformative power that only a high school drama club can provide.
 This is one series not to skip.
-There is also a Holiday Special if you fancy something Christmassy.
+The second season is currently being released weekly on Disney+.

 26) Modern Family